Skip to main content

 (Note: You can skip this step if you're using the default character, "Tar", with the character ID cXi2eAP19XwQ.)

-In order to generate motion for your character, you need to upload a 3D character model in FBX (.fbx) or glTF (.glb/.gltf) format.
-The easiest way to do this when you're just getting started is to use the Web UI to upload a new character.
+To generate motion for your character, you need to upload a 3D character model in FBX (.fbx) or glTF (.glb/.gltf) format.
+The easiest way to do this when you're just getting started is to use the Web UI.

-1. Go to the Web UI and sign in with your Uthana account.
+1. Go to the Web UI and sign in.

 2. Click the button.